pbauermeister/dfd/doc/README.md

 ### 2. Checking the dependencies

-Dependencies checking lead to error, if any of the following applies:
+Dependencies checking lead to error, if any of the following is found:
 - The referred graph (snippet or file) does not exist (or is not readable).
-- If one refers to a whole graph, the referrer is not of type `none`.
+- When referring to a whole graph, the referrer is not of type `none`.
-- If one refers to an item of a graph,
+- When referring to an item of a graph,
   - the referred item does not exist,
   - the referrer and referred items are not of the same type.